Regional street food: India

 Each region of India has street food specialties.

 In the areas of Maharashtra, such as Mumbai, street food culture includes vada paav, panipuri, Kheema pav, kacchi daabeli, sevpuri, dahipuri, pav bhaji, egg bhurji, chanachur, buddhi ke baal, and gola.
 Mumbai, Maharashtra, is where vada pav originated.

-In Punjab, gol-gappy, kulcha, pathurey cholley, naan, and lachhey are common.
+In Punjab, golgappe, kulcha, chole bhature, naan, and lachhey are common.

 New Delhi's cuisine is highly influenced by its neighbours Uttar Pradesh, Haryana, and Punjab, as well as Mughalai cuisine.
-Vegetarian dishes include sabzi kachauri (sabzi is usually spicy potato curry; kachauri can be plain as well as stuffed), dahil bhalla, and various other varieties of chaat.
+Vegetarian dishes include sabzi kachauri (sabzi is usually spicy potato curry; kachauri can be plain as well as stuffed), dahi bhalla, and various other varieties of chaat.
 Certain parts of Old Delhi which include Chandani Chowk and Chawri Bazar have numerous street food vendors who have been selling street food for three or more generations.